Skip to main content

 Dr. Bronner’s - Pure-Castile Bar Soap

 There are two types of people: People who shower on camping trips and people that other people hate camping with.
-Unless you’re backpacking alone through the barren wilderness, it’s probably a good idea to bring a bar of soap.
+Unless you’re backpacking alone, it’s probably a good idea to bring a bar of soap.
 And because there’s no running water or septic system, you have to be careful with your soap of choice.
-Dr. Bronner’s Pure-Castile Bar Soap will leave you feeling squeaky clean without harming the environment around you.
-Remember that even when using biodegradable soap, Leave No Trace guidelines to dictate that you should keep it 200 feet from any water to avoid contaminating the area’s water source.
+Dr. Bronner’s Pure-Castile Bar Soap will leave you feeling squeaky clean without harming the environment.
+Remember that even when using biodegradable soap, Leave No Trace guidelines dictate that you should keep 200 feet from any water source to avoid contamination.

-If you don’t have access to water, face wipes can become body wipes and give you a decent shower in a pinch.
-Again, you want to be conscious of the environment when it comes to what you bring on a camping trip, and more importantly, what you leave behind.
-These $6 drugstore wipes are made of plant-based fibers and soaked with micelles that grab onto any and all dirt.
+If you don’t have access to running water, flushable wipes can become body wipes to provide you with a decent outdoor “shower” in a pinch.
+But again, you want to be conscious of the environment when it comes to what you bring on a camping trip and, more importantly, what you leave behind.
+These plant-based wipes are made of eco-friendly fibers and soaked with an earthy cedar scent to help scrub away dirt and leave you with a clean, fresh “woodsy” aroma.

-This one is a must-have since you’ll be spending all day out in the sun.
-Look for a sunscreen with SPF 20 or higher, and make sure it has UVA and UVB protection.
+This one is a must-have since you’ll be spending all day in the sun.
+Look for a sunscreen with SPF 20 or higher, and make sure it has both UVA and UVB protection.
 The best sunscreen is the one you’ll use, so get something that you actually enjoy applying.
-This sunscreen from Neutragena comes in a stick, which makes it easy to carry and reapply throughout the day.
+This stick from Neutrogena makes it easy to carry and reapply throughout the day.
 If that’s not your jam, we rounded up some of our favorite non-greasy sunscreens here.

 Depending on where you are and what time of year you’re camping, there’s a chance you’ll catch more bug bites than fish.
 Protect yourself from mosquitos, ticks, and other blood-sucking pests by dousing yourself in bug spray.
-We prefer this all-natural repellent, but use whatever keeps those suckers off you.
+We prefer this all-natural repellent that’s free of DEET and other funky chemicals.
+But feel free to use whatever keeps those suckers off you.

-Even if you’re foregoing a lot of other personal grooming practices, you can’t skimp on oral hygiene.
-Brushing twice a day means keeping up the routine out in the wild, so make sure to come prepared.
-The Aurelle TOOB Brush is a toothbrush, paste, and carrying case all in one, which makes it ideal for long weekends in the woods.
+Even if you’re foregoing a lot of other personal grooming practices in the backcountry, you can’t skimp on oral hygiene.
+Brushing twice a day means keeping up the routine out in the wild, too, so make sure to come prepared.
+Quip’s Smart Rechargeable Electric Toothbrush will help keep your mouth fresh out there.
+It’s featherweight and ultra-compact (great for camping!), plus it charges via any standard USB-A port, and the clever cover even doubles as a mirror mount (great for travel).

 Aquaphor Lip protectant and sunscreen

 Camping and almost every outdoor activity associated with camping will dry you out.
-It doesn’t matter how much water you drink (and let’s be honest, no one drinks enough water on a camping trip), your lips will be the first to tell you that you’re dehydrated.
-Sun exposure speeds up this process, so to prevent your lips from cracking and flaking, bring a hydrating lip balm with SPF.
+It doesn’t matter how much water you drink (and let’s be honest, no one drinks enough water on a camping trip); your lips will be the first to tell you that you’re dehydrated.
+Sun exposure speeds up this process, so to prevent cracking and flaking, bring a hydrating lip balm with SPF.
 You can’t go wrong with Aquaphor.

-Just because there’s no running water doesn’t mean you have an excuse to not wash your hands.
-Dirt, germs, and bacteria are all around you, and one wrong move can end your trip early and send you home with a case of E. coli.
-Always pack hand sanitizer – preferably 70% alcohol.
-That 99% stuff dries too fast to effectively kill germs.
+Just because there’s no running water doesn’t mean you have an excuse not to wash your hands.
+Dirt, germs, and bacteria are all around you, and one wrong move can end your trip early with a case of E. coli.
+Always pack hand sanitizer with at least 70% alcohol, like this mess-free hand mist.
+Don’t buy the hype: That 99% stuff dries too fast to effectively kill germs.

-Sea to Summit Travelling Light Hanging Toiletry Bag - Small
+Sea to Summit Traveling Light Hanging Toiletry Bag

 Last, you’ll need a compact carrying case to keep all these toiletries together.
 The better organized you can keep your camping backpack, the better your experience.
-We suggest this pack from REI, which you can hang in a car, on a tree, or on the head of an outdoor shower.
+We suggest this small Sea to Summit bag from REI, which you can hang in a car, on a tree, or on the head of an outdoor shower.
 With multiple mesh pockets and a super-secure opening, this case is bound to last you for many expeditions to come.

 Nate Swanner